 CARB decided that cap-and-trade regulation should be the centerpiece of the 70 separate measures used to cut GHG emissions.
 Other measures included statewide regulations on building, vehicle, and appliance energy efficiency standards.
-AB 32's cap-andtrade rule became active Jan.
+AB 32's cap-and-trade rule became active Jan.
 1, 2013.
 The sunset date of the cap-and-trade program was extended from 2020 to 2030 through the passage of AB 398 in 2017 and the program is now designed to meet a target of reducing emissions by at least 40% below 1990 levels by 2030.

-The Low Carbon Fuel Standard (LCFS) was also a key measure recommended through AB 32 that began implementation in gas emissions, reduce dependency on petroleum products, and improve air quality.
+The Low Carbon Fuel Standard (LCFS) was also a key measure recommended through AB 32 that began implementation in

+2011.
 Oregon's Clean Fuels Program is modeled after the California LCFS.